 We believe a baseline architecture for self management should bring together two fundamental principles:

-- Strategic coherence: the ability to commit to objectives at the enterprise level and align behind a set of core concepts that shape how those objectives will be achieved
+- Strategic coherence: the ability to commit to objectives at the enterprise level and align behind a set of core concepts that shape how those objectives will be achieved, AND

 - Autonomous execution: people at all levels are able to shape their own path to the specific objectives they own.